Nijmegen (Nimeguen) is a Waal River (Rhine) cruise port and city Gelderland province (Netherlands). located near the border with Germany (Kranenburg).

-The river is a very busy freight transport route, with barges to Nijmegen passing through on the way between Germany's industrial regions and the docks at Rotterdam, Amsterdam and Hook of Holland.
-Maas-Waal Canal carries freight through the city, too.
+Waal River is a very busy freight shipping route, with barges to Nijmegen passing through on their way between Germany's industrial regions and the cargo docks in Rotterdam, Amsterdam and Hook of Holland.
+Maas-Waal Canal (length 14 km / 8,5 ml) carries cargo through the city, too.

-The city of Nijmegen has long been famous for its annual Nijmeegse Vierdaagse (Four Days Marches), beginning on the 3rd Tuesday of July.
-Participants undertake 4 days of walking distances that range from 30 km (19 ml) to 50 km (31 ml).
-These are supplemented with festivities like de-Affaire and appeal to participants from as far away as the USA, Canada, Britain, Australia and New Zealand.
+In November 2013 was opened a new bridge (de Oversteek) connecting city's western part to the northern shore.
+The city is famous for its annual Nijmeegse Vierdaagse (Four Days Marches), beginning on July's 3rd Tuesday.
+Participants undertake 4 days of walking distances that range 30-50 km (19-31 ml).
+These walks are supplemented with festivities.
 There are usually around 40,000 participants from 30 different countries.

 Port Nijmegen cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Nijmegen, Holland.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.